mccright/rand-notes/Resources-For-Economy-Watching.md

 * Proxies for global shipping supply and demand:
   * [Baltic Dry Index](https://en.wikipedia.org/wiki/Baltic_Dry_Index#How_it_works) tracks global shipping prices.
 It describes the demand for shipping capacity (*the amount of cargo that is being traded or moved*) versus the supply of dry bulk carriers (*which is generally both tight and inelastic*).
 "Supply and demand" for bulk, dry, ocean cargo shipping.
 See ["Baltic Exchange Dry Index" from Trading Economics](https://tradingeconomics.com/commodity/baltic) or []()
   * [Freightos Baltic Index](https://en.wikipedia.org/wiki/Freightos_Baltic_Index) (*also sometimes known as the "Freightos Baltic Daily Index" or "Freightos Baltic Global Container Index"*) tracks global 40-foot container freight rates.
 See: [https://fbx.freightos.com/](https://fbx.freightos.com/) or [https://en.macromicro.me/charts/35158/fbx-global-container-index](https://en.macromicro.me/charts/35158/fbx-global-container-index)
+* There is a thread of industry logic that says excessive fear tends to drive down share prices, and too much greed tends to have the opposite effect.
+CNN suggests it can be used to gauge the mood of the market. [https://www.cnn.com/markets/fear-and-greed](https://www.cnn.com/markets/fear-and-greed)

 **Stock market indexes:**